Frequently asked questions

 Yes, laser power can be adjusted so it only partly cuts through a material, you may hear this referred to as raster engraving, this is a really great effect and works particularly well on wood and plastics.
 This can add a really interesting look to your design, always worth asking us to try if you have something you want to experiment with.
 Some papers when they are laser engraved reveal a really interesting core colour, this is an amazing effect.

 What is the largest sheet size you can cut?

-We have a sheet of paper that was over 3m long in one pass but like anything it really is dependent on design, It’s really worth sending us a visual as we can tell straight away if we can cut it but more importantly the most cost effective way to cut it.
+We have laser cut a sheet of paper that was over 3m long in one pass but like anything it really is dependent on design, It’s really worth sending us a visual as we can tell straight away if we can cut it (usually we can, we just have to have a little creative thinking to make it work) but more importantly the most cost effective way to cut it.

 Are some papers better for cutting than others?

 Where possible we would always recommend using a good quality uncoated material.
 Obviously it’s not possible to specify that on every project and we’ll test papers before running just to check on the finish.
-Coated, varnished, laminated and even metallic paper have all cut really well so please ask for help at the planning stage.
+We can laser cut coated, varnished, laminated and even metallic paper have all cut really well so please ask for help at the planning stage.